 Any attorney-at-law being a member of a joint law office shall use his/her own seal along with the seal referred to in Paragraph 1 of this Article.

-The joint law office shall have one seat.
+The joint law office shall have one seat in the Republic of Serbia.

 Article 15 para 2 of the Services directive (2006/36/EC) requires a Member State to evaluate in the light of fixed criteria – non-discrimination, proportionality and necessity - the following, which may apply to 3) and 4) above: